Porcelain Crowns and Bridges

 A dental bridge is used to bridge the gap created by one or more missing teeth.
 It is made up of a series of crowns joined together as one piece and supported by teeth or either side of the gap or space.
 The bridges are supported by either natural teeth or implants.

-Dental Bridgework are natural-looking dental appliances that can replace a section of missing teeth or all the teeth in the upper or lower jaw.
+Dental Bridgework is a natural-looking dental appliance that can replace a section of missing teeth or all the teeth in the upper or lower jaw.
 When all the teeth in both the upper and lower jaw are crowned this would be referred to as a full mouth reconstruction.
 Since bridgework is custom-made, they can restore the natural aesthetics, contour and function of teeth as well as the proper bite relationship between upper and lower teeth.